Listen to audio version of this article

 You’d think that has to be a cautionary history for any Republican seeking a senate seat in 2020 against Cory Booker.

-Nonetheless, three Republicans want to give it a try – attorney Stuart Meissner, engineer Hirsh Singh and Rik Mehta, a biotech entrepreneur who I met Monday morning in his hometown of Chester.
+Nonetheless, four Republicans want to give it a try – attorney Stuart Meissner, conservative-mother-U.S. Navy daughter Tricia Flanagan, engineer Hirsh Singh and Rik Mehta, a biotech entrepreneur who I met Monday morning in his hometown of Chester.

 Mehta, who confidently says he would be the party’s best bet, has been making the rounds in GOP circles.
 And he talks boldly about an emerging Republican Party in the state, one more attuned with New Jersey diversity.
 He is buoyed by the GOP’s recent win in LD-1.